 - Is registered with the Australian Taxation Office for Goods and Services Tax (GST)

-- It is a Registered Charity
+- Is a Registered Charity

 - Is an Approved Charity under the State Government Workplace Giving Scheme